 Key Takeaways for You Home Producers

 Having a big intro go into an equally big verse with just the vocals on top seems like a lost opportunity to create dynamics.
-Instead, I try to gradually add and subtract elements of the arrangement throughout the song so there’s constantly something new going on.
+Instead, song so there’s constantly something new going on.

 That said, enjoy the video!